We've invested over 1.5 million dollars in preeclampsia research

 PREVIOUS PETER JOSEPH PAPPAS GRANT RECIPIENTS

-The Preeclampsia Foundation and its affiliate organization Preeclampsia Foundation Canada will each award one medical research Vision Grant to study preeclampsia and related hypertensive disorders of pregnancy, up to $20,000 USD.
+The Preeclampsia Foundation's affiliate organization Preeclampsia Foundation Canada have awarded two medical research Vision Grants to study preeclampsia, HELLP syndrome, and related hypertensive disorders of pregnancy, up to $25,000 CAD.

 Vision Grants are intended to provide initial funding for novel, innovative research by promising young investigators that will advance progress towards detection, prevention, or treatment of preeclampsia, HELLP syndrome, and other hypertensive disorders of pregnancy.
 Post-doctoral, Clinical Fellows, or Early Stage Investigators only are eligible to apply.
 Projects with potential to alter clinical management and improve patient outcomes will receive priority, but any well-considered research proposal will be accepted for review.
 International applications are welcome; however, submissions must be in English.
 The Foundation has committed to funding grants that address known research knowledge gaps.